VykingDev/model-viewer/testPlan.md

     - Ensure live site SneakerWindow & vyking-apparel are selected
     - Edit model-viewer-test.html to test with vto-modes="vyking sneakerwindow"
     - Edit model-viewer-test.html to test with vto-modes="sneakerwindow vyking"
+    - Edit model-viewer-test.html to test when self.HTMLVykingApparelElement.isDisabled is true or false